 This command will assign all the files in mynewdata to charge-id mc3ts7p.
 There is a man page for chgrp if you want more information.

 The second case of an expiring grant is if there is not a three-month time overlap between your old and your new grant.
 This is also the situation that applies if you are not applying for a new PSC grant.
 In this scenario your Data Supercell files will be deleted when the three-month time limit is reached.
 You should therefore move any Data Supercell files you want to maintain to another location.
 If you have been actively monitoring your usage during the course of your grant this process will be less daunting.
 Any files you do not want to save you should delete.
-As has been mentioned, if your XSEDE grant expires, your normal methods of access to the Data Supercell will be blocked, but you can use the machine grace.psc.edu, as was described above, to delete or transfer your Data Supercell files.
+If your XSEDE grant expires, your normal methods of access to the Data Supercell will be blocked, but you can use the machine grace.psc.edu to delete or transfer your Data Supercell files.
+See the section "Getting to your Files if Data Supercell Access is Blocked".

 A variety of transfer methods are available to copy files to and from the Data Supercell.
 These methods are discussed below